Women in the U.S. can now safely get the abortion pill by mail–here's how

 According to The Atlantic, Aid Access will provide medication abortions—also known as abortion pills—to any U.S. mailing address for a suggested fee of $95.
 The new service was created by a doctor named Rebecca Gomperts, who previously founded Women on Web, a nonprofit that provides abortion pills to people living in countries where abortion access is limited.
-Aid Access has been operating since about April, but Gomperts has kept it low-profile.
+Aid Access has been operating since about April, but Gomperts has kept it low-profile. false

 Like with Women on Web, Aid Access users will complete a short, online screening to make sure they’re eligible for a medication abortion (which should be taken within the first nine weeks of pregnancy), at which point Gomperts writes and fills prescriptions for the pills herself.
 Gomperts told The Atlantic that she provides instructions to each user, and that patients can Skype or call her help desk with any questions.

 To get a consultation with Aid Access, you can go to aidaccess.org, or you can email firstname.lastname@example.org for further information.

 Gomperts told The Atlantic that Women on Web had never extended its services to the U.S. because she worried that anti-abortion groups would get it shut down.
 This concern led her to found Aid Access as a separate site once she realized that abortions were becoming more difficult to access in her home country. false